Open Bible Data Home About News OET Key

 וְעַל־יְ֝הוָ֗ה יִזְעַ֥ף לִבּֽוֹ

-and,against YHWH rages his/its=heart
+and,towards YHWH rages his/its=heart

-Here, Solomon implies that the foolish man rages against Yahweh because he blames Yahweh for his destruction.
+Here Solomon implies that the foolish man rages against Yahweh because he blames Yahweh for his destruction.
 If it would be helpful in your language, you could state this explicitly.
 Alternate translation: “and his heart will rage against Yahweh because he blames Yahweh for his destruction”

 Note 6 topic: figures-of-speech / synecdoche